learn-co-curriculum/js-mini-challenge-events/README.md

 git push
 ```

 To get feedback on your code, make a [pull request from your forked repo](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+If you worked with a partner, you can tag your partner on the pull request.

 ## Assignment